 The K-State Track & Field and Cross Country teams recognize their partnership with the 299th Brigade Support Battalion.

-Under the direction of Cliff Rovelto, the Kansas State track and field program has not only experienced a consistent stream of success, but has also established itself as a force among fellow elite programs in the nation.
-In 2013-14, Rovelto begins his 22nd season as the head coach at Kansas State and his 26th at the school overall.
+Under the direction of Cliff Rovelto, the Kansas State Track and Field program has not only experienced a consistent stream of success, but has also established itself as a force among fellow elite programs in the nation.
+In 2014-15, Rovelto begins his 23rd season as the head coach at Kansas State and his 27th at the school overall.

 The steady progression of the K-State program culminated in 2001 with Rovelto being honored by his peers as the women's outdoor National Coach of the Year by the U.S. Track Coaches Association.

-K-State's men outdoor and indoor teams have excelled as well under Rovelto.
-Including a third place finish in indoor and a fourth place finish in outdoor at the respective Big 12 Championships for the 2012-2013 season.
-The men's track and field squad has finished a combined 18 times (nine each) in the top-5 in conference championship play since Rovelto began coaching in 1992.
-Along with strong conference play, last season marked the first time since 1939 that the men have finished in the top-25 in the NCAA Championships for three years straight.
+For the men, the outdoor and indoor squads have excelled during Rovelto's tenure.
+Including a third-place finish at the Big 12 Indoor Championships this past season, the men's track and field squad has finished a combined 19 times (10 indoor, 9 outdoor) in the top-5 in conference championship play since Rovelto began coaching in 1992.

-The success Rovelto has cultivated at Kansas State has propelled him onto the international coaching stage with the United States Track and Field Association eight times.
+The success Rovelto has cultivated at Kansas State has propelled him onto the international coaching stage with the United States Track and Field Association nine times.

 An internationally recognized authority in combined events who helped write and teach the curriculum for the U.S. combined events coaching education program, Rovelto is a Level II combined event instructor, and is one of two coaches in the U.S. to coach multiple combined event athletes to over 8,000 points in the decathlon and 6,000 points in the heptathlon.

-Under Rovelto's tutelage, combined-events athletes have earned 22 All-American certificates and won 15 conference titles.
-He has coached several internationally known multi-event athletes, including former Wildcat Austra Skujyte, who claimed the 2001 and 2002 NCAA heptathlon championships and set a collegiate record in the pentathlon while at K-State.
+Under Rovelto's tutelage, combined-events athletes have earned 25 All-American certificates and won 18 conference titles.
+Rovelto has coached four decathletes to a combined 33 individual performances totaling 8,000 points or better and six heptathletes who have recorded scoring performances of 6,000 points or better, 46 times.
+Among this group of multis are several internationally known athletes, including former Wildcat Austra Skujyte, who claimed the 2001 and 2002 NCAA heptathlon championships and set a collegiate record in the pentathlon while at K-State.

 Skujyte is a four-time Olympian (2000, 2004, 2008 and 2012) for her native Lithuania.
 Skujyte notched her highest finish in international competition with a silver medal performance in the heptathlon at the 2004 Athens Olympics.
 In the spring of 2005, Skujyte set the IAAF world record in the first female decathlon competition on North American soil with a point total of 8,366.

 Rovelto has also coached some of the nation's top jumpers and helped establish K-State as one of the elite high jumping schools in the nation with seven NCAA Champions in his tenure as head coach.
-While at Kansas State, he has coached 49 All-Americans and 30 conference champion high jumpers, while leading 23 All-Americans and 17 conference champs in the long and triple jump.
-In the pole vault, he has coached a two-time NCAA runner-up and a two-time NCAA third-place finisher.
+While at Kansas State, he has coached 51 All-Americans and 30 conference champion high jumpers, while leading 23 All-Americans and 17 conference champs in the long and triple jump.
+In the pole vault, he has coached a two-time NCAAa?^runner-up and a two-time NCAA third-place finisher.

 In 2012, he served as the personal coach for all three men's high jumpers of Team USA and was the only coach to single-handedly represent an individual event in that manner.
 He guided K-State's own Erik Kynard to the silver medal, the eighth medal ever won by a Wildcat in track and field.
 Kynard became the first Wildcat to win a medal at the Olympics with remaining eligibility since Thane Baker in 1952.

-Rovelto has been involved in the U.S. high jump development program for both junior and senior competitors and is a Level III jumps instructor.
+Rovelto has been involved in the U.S. high jump and combined event development program for both junior and senior competitors and is a Level III jumps instructor.

-A successful coach of sprint and hurdles athletes as well, Rovelto has directed 23 individual All-America sprinters and hurdlers while at Kansas State, including 1995 NCAA 400-meter champion Nicole Green and two-time World Championship participant Jared MacLeod.
-Most recently, sophomore Carlos Rodriguez earned All-American honors in the 200 meters during the 2013 indoor season while setting the school record in the event with a 20.73 time.
+A successful coach of sprint and hurdles athletes as well, Rovelto has directed 24 individual All-America sprinters and hurdlers while at Kansas State, including 1995 NCAA 400-meter champion Nicole Green and two-time World Championship participant Jared MacLeod.
+Most recently, Tia' Gamble, along with Erica Twiss, Sonia Gaskin and Merryl Mbeng, earned first team honors in the 4x400 meter relay, becoming only the third Wildcat women's relay team to earn All-American status outdoors.
+The foursome also holds the school record, clocking in at 3:33.12.

 A native of Ancon, Panama, Rovelto spent seven years coaching at his alma mater, the University of Kansas.
 He was a graduate assistant on the men's team from 1981 to 1983 before becoming a full-time women's assistant and cross country coach in 1983.